Micro-Influencer Marketing

 Done at scale and long-term, here are some additional upsides to consider:

-1. Better influencer relationships mean more consistent content.
 Keeping your seeding network solely focused on creators who love and align with your brand encourages long-term partnerships that generate authentic content.
 They're also much likelier to post consistently as well.
-Oh, and your influencer kits are much less likely to go missing with creators who actually expect them.
+Oh, and your influencer seeding kits are much less likely to go missing with creators who actually expect them.

-2. Increasing social SEO.
 We’ve seen firsthand how UGC at scale increases brands’ social search rankings.
 Influencer seeding is an amazing way to rank for both branded and product-related keyword terms.
-Doing so helps you control your brand's narrative and likewise ensure that social searchers are likely to see positive content above all.
+Doing so helps you control your brand's narrative and likewise ensures that social searchers are likely to see positive content above all.
+For more context, check out this influencer gifting case study from Viori.

-3. Serious product launch awareness.
 Shipping PR packages ahead of a launch helps you build the foundation for positive reviews and demand once your promotion is live.
 This is especially important if you're brand is revving up for a retail launch.
+Coupling influencer campaigns with seeding can earn much-needed awareness when you need it most.

-4. Positive impressions with new audiences.
 Product seeding is especially effective when you target niche influencers with engaged followings.
 Whereas most brands stick to a set list of influencers, seeding provides an opportunity to cast a wider net with audiences you'd otherwise not reach.
+In our experience and based on the best product seeding examples we've seen, brands typically don't stick to the same handful of creators exclusively.

 Let's say you're skeptical of product seeding altogether.